kamilkisiela/graphql-hive/docs/TESTING.md

 # Testing

-## Unit tests
+## Unit Tests

-We are using Jest.
+We are using Vitest.

 Simply run `pnpm test` to run all the tests locally.

 ## Integration Tests

-We are using Jest to test the following concerns:
+We are using Vitest to test the following concerns:

 1. Main application flows and integration of different services
 2. Containerize execution of all services